 Just say, “Echo, set a timer for…”, followed by however long you need the timer running, and the device will take care of it.
 You can repeat the process for as many timers as you need — and if you want to check how much time is remaining, just say, “Echo, how much time is left?”
 The device will tell you exactly how much time remains on every timer you’ve set.

 10 Keep Track Of Your Life

 your Google Calendar with your Echo — yes, even your G Suite calendar, AKA the thing you probably use to keep track of literally everything at work — and that is rad.
 To do so, go into the “Settings” section of the Alexa app and select “Calendar.”From there, tap “Google,” then “Link your Google calendar account,” and you’ll be taken to the standard Google login screen.
 Log in with the username and credentials of your choice, and voila!
 Your calendar will sync with your Echo.
 How To Geek has a super detailed rundown of how to set the whole thing up, so head on over there for more information.

 “Echo, what’s on my calendar?” and it will tell you the next four events you have coming up; and you can say, “Echo, add an event to my calendar,” and it will lead you through some follow-up questions to get the event details put on your schedule.
 You can also get a little more specific with these last two commands, asking what’s on your calendar on a specific day at a specific time or telling the device to mark down a particular event on a given day and time.
 11 Set Up A Household For Your Echo

 Do you share a household with other people?
 Would you also like to share your Echo with your housemates?
 Good news: You can create multiple profiles via individual Amazon accounts and join them together in a Household.
 It’s kind of a involved process, and both people need to be physically present for it to happen (here’s

 an excellent tutorial that’ll walk you through what it entails), but with each person in the Household being able to access their own profiles, you can customize your Echo and Amazon needs for everyone.
 To check whose account the Echo is currently using, say, “Echo, which account is this?”; to switch accounts, just say, “Echo, switch accounts.”
 However.
 This is important: Note that anyone who has a profile in your Household also has access to the Echo’s purchasing abilities.
 Unless you really, really trust whoever you’re living with, I’d recommend turning off the voice purchasing capability before you set up additional shared profiles.
 Do this by going into “Settings” in the Alexa app, then selecting “Voice Purchasing.”
 You can toggle the ability to buy things by issuing Echo commands on and off here.
 12 Choose Your Own Adventure

-or Choose Your Own Adventure books or text adventure computer games when you were a kid.
+or Choose Your Own Adventure books text adventure computer games when you were a kid.
 To access this one, first, enable the Magic Door Skill in the Alexa app; then tell your Echo to enable the Skill with a voice command; and then, tell Echo to “open the magic door,” and your Echo will begin telling you a story.
 When Echo stops talking, tell it what you want to do — go to the forest, look around, whatever.

 Beyond the Magic Door, though, Skills are the key to getting the most out of your Echo.
 You know how there's an app for pretty much anything you might want to do with your smartphone?
 The same is true for Echo.
-They can be found here.
-Go ahead.
-Explore.
-And have fun!